project8/katydid/Documentation/QuickStart.rst

     	* The definitions of other parameters can be found in Source/IO/ROOTSpectrogramWriter/KTROOTSpectrogramWriter.hh
     * Believe it or not, checking the raw spectrogram is useful from time to time.
 However, in other cases for Katydid users, they would use a configuration file for reconstructing tracks and events.
 The way of running katydid with a track reconstruction configuration file is not substantially different from running the raw spectrogram configuration.
     	* The main difference is in the output ROOT file.
 In raw spectrogram generation, the output ROOT file has a 2D histogram recording the raw spectrogram in it.
 With a track and event reconstructing configuration the output file contains a tree structure recording event and track information and sometimes sparse spectrogram.
-    * For start users running katydid in p8 docker, they have to source the dependencies first.
-    	* For example, to run the current release of katydid in p8 docker, we first have to do ``source /cvmfs/hep.pnnl.gov/project8/katydid/current/setup.sh`` to get the dependencies.
-    	* But to download data and submit jobs in dirac, we need to source an older katydid dependency: ``source /cvmfs/hep.pnnl.gov/project8/katydid-2.7.0/setup_katydid.sh``.
-Thus, we would possibly have to switch between dependencies by frequently sourcing .sh's.
-    	* Here, we introduce a trick to get around that, which is to use the sub shell.
-    	* Basically put the sourcing line and the running katydid line into a pair of parentheses.
-The operations done in a sub shell, which is the part contained in the parentheses, would leave no impact after the operations in the sub shell is done.
-Thus, after running the sub shell,  we don't have to source back to the original dependencies.
-    	* A command example of such operations is here: ``(source /cvmfs/hep.pnnl.gov/project8/katydid/current/setup.sh;/host/katydid_docker/katydid/build/bin/Katydid -c /host/track_reconstruction/job_submission/config_test/config_new_cuts_modified_0.yaml -e rid000007898_151.egg --rtw-file rid000007898_151_config_new_cuts_modified_0_SparseSpectrogram.root;)``

 How did it go for you?
 Suggestions?
 Problems?
 Additions?
 Please let us know on Slack, especially so we can improve and update the documentation.